Claude Guillebaud

-Early life and academic career
+Family

-Claude Guillebaud (which he maintained should be pronounced to rhyme with "keel-bow") was born on 2 July 1890 at The Rectory, Yatesbury, Wiltshire, to the Rev. Ernest Delabere Guillebaud (1856–1907) and Mabel Louisa Marshall (1850–1912), the younger sister of Alfred Marshall.
-When a young woman, Mabel Marshall had fallen in love with a subaltern in the army, but was prevented from marrying him by her "tyrant" father.
-Claude Guillebaud later related in a letter to John Maynard Keynes that, after she chose to marry Ernest Guillebaud, then a young Anglican priest, "the old gentleman [Mabel's father] hated him and made things as difficult as possible for him, solely because he had married my mother."
+Claude Guillebaud (which ought to be pronounced to rhyme with "keel-bow") was born on 2 July 1890 at The Rectory, Yatesbury, Wiltshire, to The Rev. Ernest Delabere Guillebaud (1856–1907) and Mabel Louisa Marshall (1850–1912), who was the younger sister of Alfred Marshall.
+Mabel had been prevented from marrying a subaltern in the army by her "tyrant" father.
+Claude related in a letter to John Maynard Keynes that, after she chose to marry Ernest Guillebaud, then a young Anglican priest, "the old gentleman [Mabel's father] hated him and made things as difficult as possible for him, solely because he had married my mother."